scala/scala-lang/blog/_posts/2017-05-23-whats-new-scala-native.md

 In April, [Scala Native 0.2 was released][scala-native-0.2-release].
-The main focus of this release was to increase the coverage of classes from the JDK, such that that more programs can be ported to Scala Native without any further effort.
+The main focus of this release was to increase the coverage of classes from the JDK, such that more programs can be ported to Scala Native without any further effort.
+What parts of Java do we now support in Scala Native?
+Lots!
+We've added support for IO and regular expressions, among others:

 ### Improvements to the standard library

 * Support for file I/O APIs from `java.io` was added by [@Duhemm][@Duhemm]
   from the Scala Center with help from [@cedricviaccoz][@cedricviaccoz] and [@Korf74][@Korf74] in [#574][#574].
 Scala Native now supports enough to read and write files.
+Doing I/O with Scala Native feels just the same as in normal Scala or Java:

   ```scala
   import java.io.{DataInputStream, File, FileInputStream}